gzapodea/MerakiAPIs/README.md

 # MerakiAPIs

-This repo wiill be used for Mearki API use cases.
+This repo will be used for Meraki API use cases.